cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 # Ciphersuites {#ciphersuites}

-A ciphersuite for the protocol wraps the functionality required for the protocol to take place.
+A ciphersuite (also referred to as 'suite' in this document) for the protocol wraps the functionality required for the protocol to take place.
 This ciphersuite should be available to both the client and server, and agreement on the specific instantiation is assumed throughout.
-A ciphersuite contains instantiations of the following functionalities.
+A ciphersuite contains instantiations of the following functionalities:

 - `GG`: A prime-order group exposing the API detailed in {{pog}}.
 - `Hash`: A cryptographic hash function that is indifferentiable from a